 *Meals, lodging and transportation provided.
-Applicants must be over 18 years-old to apply.
+Applicants must be at least 18 years old to apply.
 Applications are accepted on a rolling basis.

 Working at the Berkshire Soccer Academy provides practical, meaningful experience to build your character and your resume; according to this USA Today article: “Skip The Internship, Go to Camp“.